dinvio/dinvio-js-sdk/README.md

-# dinvio-widget
+# Dinvio JS SDK
-Dinvio E-commerce Cart Delivery Widget
+Please see tests for documentation